 There is now a growing field exploring possible relationships between nutrient intake and genetic variation in response to them and the effect of nutritionals on genetic expression, in this case, with feed additives, called the field of nutrigenomics.
-We have placed emphasis here in terms of a commitment to highlighting this area of animal nutrition and further advancing it in concept through innovation.
+We have placed in terms of a commitment to highlight this area of animal nutrition and further advancing it in concept innovation.

 Translational or "tailor-made", in nature, this can be optimized or fine-tuned for delivery and for the desired results in both the fields of animal and human nutrition, in theory.